artburkart/phoenix-docker/README.md

 # Image Variants

-The `artburkart/phoenix` images come in many flavors, each designed for a specific use case.

 ## `artburkart/phoenix:<version>`

 This is the defacto image.
 If you are unsure about what your needs are, you probably want to use this one.
 It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.